fynv/FeiRays/README.md

 But be sure to have the latest graphics driver installed, one that supports Vulkan.

 * Clone the repo and update the submodules
-* Use CMake to generate a VS solution at FeiRays/build (Linux build not tested yet).
+* Use CMake to generate a VS solution at FeiRays/build.
 * Build and run the tests.
 * Shaders (spv) are expected at ../shaders relative to the starting folder.